singnet/dev-portal/docs/concepts/keyterms.md

 #### Infura
-Infura is a hosted Ethereum node cluster that lets your users run your application without requiring them to set up their own Ethereum node or wallet.
+Infura is a hosted Ethereum node cluster that lets your users run your application without requiring them to set up their own Ethereum node.